t-mart/wap/docs/config.rst

 .. code-block:: yaml

-  # the name of your addon, can be anything you like
+  # the name of your package, can be anything you like
   name: MyAddon

   # a list of versions of WoW your addon works on